Anton-94/Booking/README.md

 6. Install fake data:

         bin/console doctrine:fixtures:load

+7. Now you need to install encore and build assets.
+Run `docker-compose run encore bash` command for enter to `encore` container.
+Install node modules `yarn install` and build assets `yarn encore dev`.

 That's all.

-Now you can launch the app at this `http//:localhost:8005` address
+You can launch the app at this `http//:localhost:8005` address